Support

 Still stuck?

-Open an issue on GitHub and we'll help.
-Origami is built by Origami Labs — a small effort, read every message.
+Send us a message and we'll help.
+Origami is built by Origami Labs, a small effort, and we read every one.